joemoose/psiops/docs/character.md

 Your operator is ready.
 The following chapters explain how missions run.
 Read and know them.

 Weapons free, soldier.
-Oscar Mike.
+Move out.

 ---